-Five time Canadian Country Music Association Fiddle Player of the Year nominee (2016, 2015, 2014, 2012 & 2011) Ali Raney, is in high demand as a fiddle player and background vocalist.
-While completing her music performance degree in Toronto, Ali began gigging professionally in the music industry and over the last few years has had the pleasure of working with a variety of diverse and talented artists including:Terri Clark, Barbra Streisand, Ronnie Dunn (of Brooks & Dunn), Jason McCoy (of The Road Hammers) and Jess Moskaluke amongst others.
+Six time Canadian Country Music Association Fiddle Player of the Year nominee (2018, 2016, 2015, 2014, 2012 & 2011) Ali Raney, is an in demand fiddle player and vocalist from Toronto, Canada.
+While completing her music performance degree at York University, Ali began gigging professionally in the music industry and over the last few years has had the pleasure of working with a variety of diverse and talented artists including:Terri Clark, Barbra Streisand, Ronnie Dunn (of Brooks & Dunn), Jason McCoy (of The Road Hammers) and Jess Moskaluke amongst others.
+You will also find Ali playing at the Royal Alex on a regular basis as she is currently enjoying her role as a fiddle sub with the breathtaking musical theatre production, 'Come From Away (Toronto)'.

 A songwriter and band leader in her own right, Ali maintains a busy touring and performance schedule locally and abroad and also co-fronts her own band, the CCMA award winning country duo, The Lovelocks.
 Celebrated by RocketHub as "crowd funding pioneers in the world of country music in Canada", this business-savvy duo has raised over $65,000 dollars to date, funding the recording of both, their debut EP, and their second album Born to Love.
 Their recent single, “Home Sweet Home” has dazzled Canadian country music fans, becoming the #1 selling single by a Canadian country artist (week of January 25, 2016).
 Co-written by The Lovelocks (Ali Raney and Zoe Sparrow), Gavin Slate and Travis Wood, and produced by Grammy award winning producer Ben Glover, and JUNO award winning producer Mitch Merrett, “Home Sweet Home” also made it to #2 on the top 50 Canadian viral list on Spotify, gaining over 350,000 plays within the first few months of the release.